 Is your sink draining slowly?
 Or does a pungent smell come from your drains?
 Well, this may be due to a blockage of your drain.
 The outdoor drain pipe performs an essential function in transporting sewage and wastewater from your home to the sewer line.
 So, when this vital pipe becomes blocked, a lot of problems can surface.
 This post will help you understand how to unblock a sewage drain and identify the ways you can go about it.

 Blocked drainages are what most homeowners dread.
 Most people start by searching ‘how to unlock a drain pipe’ on every search engine or contacting an outside drain unblocker.
-But you should know that there are several DIY methods you can use to clear a blocked drain.
+But you should know that there are several DIY methods you can use to clear a blocked drain services.
 You will surely get your hands dirty and smell terrible things, but if it saves a couple of pounds in the process, then you should not turn your nose up at it (pun intended).

 And if you are pondering on how to clean outside drains, then this is a guide you will find useful.
 Now, let us explore how to clear a blocked drain outside by yourself.